-LEAVING BUILDING Under no circumstances is a student to leave the school grounds until the school day ends unless that student has secured permission from his/her parents who in turn must request permission from the administration for the student to leave.
+ENTERING/LEAVING BUILDING Before first period, students are to enter the building only through the front entrance or the senior hallway.
+After that, they should enter through the front entrance.
+The gym is not to be used as an entrance or exit, and there will be disciplinary consequences if this is not followed.
+Exit only through the front doors or senior hallway doors.
+Under no circumstances is a student to leave the school grounds until the school day ends unless that student has secured permission from his/her parents who in turn must request permission from the administration for the student to leave.
 A student wanting to leave because of illness must first be checked and cleared by the school nurse.
 A student failing to follow this process is considered as truant and will be dealt with according to those provisions.
-No student is allowed access to the parking lot after 8:30 a.m. or before 3:30 p.m. without express permission from the school administration.
+No student is allowed access to the parking lot after 8:25 a.m. or before 3:30 p.m. without express permission from the school administration.

 MAKE-UP WORK Making up work is the responsibility of the student.
 Requirements may vary by teacher.
 If an absence is excused, students are given the number of days absent plus one day to get the work made-up. (i.e. If a student is absent two days, he/she will have three days to make up work).
 If a test or quiz is given on the day of the absence, the teacher may require that it be made up the day of the student's return.
 No credit will be recorded if the make-up work is not completed within this time.
 Make immediate plans to do all make-up work due to absence.
 All work assigned during any period of suspension is due by the end of the suspension period.
 Your grades will reflect your absence if you do not get make-up work completed.
 See Prior Arrangement (pg.
-5) for procedures to make up work for those absences.
+11) for procedures to make up work for those absences.